Impact

 Risk and Exploitability

-No EPSS score is available and the vulnerability is not listed in CISA’s KEV catalog, suggesting it is not a known or actively exploited issue at this time.
-The attack vector is an externally reachable HTTP request to the formAddWebAuthWhiteUser endpoint, which can be executed from any network segment with access to the device.
-While the risk of denial of service exists, the likelihood of exploitation remains unclear due to the lack of public exploitation data.
+The EPSS score indicates a very low probability of exploitation (<1%), while the CVSS score of 7.5 classifies the issue as medium severity.
+The vulnerability is not listed in CISA KEV, suggesting it is not actively exploited.
+The attack vector is inferred from the description and is an externally reachable HTTP request to the formAddWebAuthWhiteUser endpoint, which can be sent from any network segment that can reach the device.
+Although denial of service is the primary risk, the likelihood of exploitation remains low according to the available metrics.

 OpenCVE Enrichment